Today's front pages

 These are the leading stories in today's local newspapers.

-The Times of Malta leads with former chief justice Joseph Said Pullicino saying Joseph Muscat's remarks about the magistrate looking into Egrant claims.
+The Times of Malta leads with former chief justice Joseph Said Pullicino saying Joseph Muscat's remarks about the magistrate looking into Egrant claims were inappropriate.

 In a secondary story, the paper reports that FIAU investigators had looked into payments made to Adrian Hillman's personal bank accounts by Keith Schembri or his companies.